ApprenticeAI/frapy/docs/topics/email.rst

     mailer = MailSender()

-Or you can instantiate it passing a Scrapy settings object, which will respect the :ref:`settings <topics-email-settings>`:
+Or you can instantiate it passing a Frapy settings object, which will respect the :ref:`settings <topics-email-settings>`:

 .. skip: start